stevesaliman/dotfiles/firefox/README.md

   make any changes to the files in fx###.
 This is where our color variables and other things will go.
 The best way to start is to copy the myUserChrome file from the last version.

-6. Edit `userChrome.css` and add imports for the 2 new files, commenting out the ones from the previous version.
+6. Edit `userChrome.css.sample` and add imports for the 2 new files, commenting out the ones from the previous version.

-7. Commit the changes so far so we know what the userChrome.css file looked like out of the box.
+7. Commit the changes so far so we know what the `userChrome-fx###.css` file looked like out of the box.

 8. Compare the `userChrome-fx###.css` file to the previous version that was in use.
 Make the same changes to the new file.
 To help identify specifica changes made in the future, any import that